moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 Awesome, you've successfully published your first BSR plugin!

-Remember, plugins are the smallest reusable components required for Code Generation.
+Remember, plugins are the smallest reusable components required for code generation.
 In the next section we'll prepare a BSR Template and use the `demolab/twirp` plugin created above.

 Continue to the next section to learn more about authoring *and using* [BSR Templates](template-example.md)